cdn77/debugr/README.md

 ### Wait, what the runTask..?

-Debugr internally uses an `AsyncLocalStorage` from the [Async Hooks] NodeJS module which allows it to keep track of asynchronous execution without the need to explicitly pass around a logger object.
+Debugr internally uses the `AsyncLocalStorage` class from the [Async Hooks] NodeJS module which allows it to keep track of asynchronous execution without the need to explicitly pass around a logger object.
 So you can just inject the `Logger` instance anywhere you need, and it will _magically_ know which task each log entry belongs to.
 Tasks can of course also